mako-framework/docs/02_routing_and_controllers/01_routing.md

 ```
 $dispatcher->registerMiddleware('cache', CacheMiddleware::class, 1);
 $dispatcher->registerMiddleware('passthrough', PassthroughMiddleware::class, 2);

+// Or if you register them using only the class name

+$dispatcher->registerMiddleware(CacheMiddleware::class, priority: 1);
+$dispatcher->registerMiddleware(PassthroughMiddleware::class, priority: 2);
 ```

 Or you can set the priority of all your middleware using the `setMiddlewarePriority` method.

 ```
 $dispatcher->setMiddlewarePriority(['cache' => 1, 'passthrough' => 2]);

+// Or if you register them using only the class name

+$dispatcher->setMiddlewarePriority([CacheMiddleware::class => 1, PassthroughMiddleware::class => 2]);
 ```

 In both examples above we're making sure that the `cache` middleware gets executed first, followed by the `passthrough` middleware.